ElectronicControlsDesign/LoginDialog/README.md

 The dialog is fixed in size at runtime but must display on a wide range of display sizes.

+The dialog will be reused in multiple applications.
+To help with this, modularizing the dialog is important.
+Lack of modularity will carefully scrutinized.

 The goal is to estimate on how long it should take us to implement this dialog.